Dyer Excellence in Teaching Award

 - Innovative teaching methods.

-- The department chair’s evaluation of each nominee based on the selection criteria
+- The Assistant Dean and Chair of Faculty evaluation of each nominee based on the selection criteria

 - The nominee’s teaching philosophy (one-page maximum)